visdesignlab/Sanguine/README.md

 # Sanguine Visualization Project

-This project is a collaboration between VDL and ARUP at University of Utah.
+This project is a collaboration between VDL and ARUP at the University of Utah.
 We visualize blood usage in cardiac surgeries and associated patient and surgery attributes.
 Through this interactive visualization tool, we hope to offer clinical practitioners a better overall view on the use of blood, thus facilitating better patient outcomes.

 ![Interface image](https://vdl.sci.utah.edu/assets/images/publications/2021_ivi_sanguine/2021_ivi_sanguine_interface.png)